 HKD 65 for a small cup with up to 2 toppings, HKD 110 for the big bowl with up to 3 toppings; each extra topping at HKD 5.
 Available at their Be-Juiced + Bar at 45 Peel Street, Monday to Saturday 11am to 9pm, Sunday 10am to 8pm.

-We have to give it to chef Peggy, she was ahead of the curve on this one- to the best of our knowledge, Grassroots Pantry and sister deli Prune were the first to have an acai bowl on a Hong Kong menu.
-Grassroots makes a special effort to source the very best frozen acai berry pulp, which it then blends with flaxseeds, coconut meat and medjool dates.
-The bowl is then topped with fresh, seasonal organic fruits and their house-made dehydrated raw buckwheat granola.
+We have to give it to chef Peggy, she was ahead of the curve on this one- to the best of our knowledge, Grassroots Pantry and sister deli Prune (now closed) were the first to have an acai bowl on a Hong Kong menu.
+Grassroots makes a special effort to source the very best frozen acai berry pulp, which it then blends with Raglan coconut yogurt.
+Also included: flax seeds, sprouted pumpkin seed & cranberry clusters, toasted coconut and seasonal fruits.
 Perfect for a healthy breakfast meeting or post-late-night brunch date.

 HKD 98 for acai berry bowl.
 Available at Grassroots Pantry restaurant, 108 Hollywood Road, Sheung Wan.
 Served at breakfast, weekdays from 7.30-11am and during brunch on weekends, from 9am until 4pm.